3 Hours / 3 CEs

 • Intended Audience

-This training is designed for mental health professionals seeking to incorporate gratitude and wellness strategies into their clinical practice.
-It is suitable for individuals working in psychotherapy, counseling, or behavioral health, and is relevant across various settings, including clinics, hospitals, community mental health centers, schools, and private practices.
-The training is appropriate for professionals at all career stages, from early-career practitioners to seasoned experts.
+This training is intended for mental health professionals who wish to integrate gratitude and wellness strategies into their clinical practice.
+It is suitable for those specializing in psychotherapy, counseling, or behavioral health interventions, and is designed for individuals interested in enhancing client well-being, resilience, and overall mental health through evidence-based gratitude and wellness approaches.

 • Experience Level